IreneLopezM/Mariposa-Sagrada-Historieta-animada-interactiva-enfocada-a-la-Mariposa-Monarca/README.md

 <br>

 > #### This project is developed with the following tools:
-* **Renpy:** It is the game engine where the logic of the cartoon was developed, using Python for programming.
+* **Renpy:** it's the game engine where the logic of the cartoon was developed, using Python for programming.
 * **OpenToonz:** to create the animations of the cartoon.
 * **Paint tool sai 2:** to create the background scenes for the animations.